-- The effects on the nuclear power plant of external events occurring in the region of the site, i.e. external hazards of natural and human induced origins; - The characteristics of the site and its environment that could influence the transfer to people and the environment of released radioactive material; - The population density and population distribution, as well as other characteristics of the external zone, that may affect the effectiveness of necessary emergency response actions, possibility of taking emergency measures, including the need to evaluate the should be evaluated with regard to the risks to individuals and to the population.
+- The effects on the nuclear power plant of external events occurring in the region of the site, i.e. external hazards of natural and human induced origins; - The characteristics of the site and its environment that could influence the transfer to people and the environment of released radioactive material; - The population density and population distribution, as well as other characteristics of the external zone18, that may affect the effectiveness of necessary emergency response actions, should be evaluated with regard to the risks to individuals and to the population.